As a New York State Senator, I’ve delivered progressive change in Albany. Now I’m ready to do the same in Washington.

 Delivering Affordable Healthcare.

 Good healthcare is a human right.
 Every American deserves affordable, quality healthcare that meets their needs.
+As a State Senator, I’ve been a proud co-sponsor of the New York Health Act, and in Congress, I will proudly support Medicare for All.
 The Affordable Care Act was a critical first step, and we should still work towards creating an effective single-payer healthcare system.

 Combating Systemic Racism.

 We need to dismantle the false choice between a just criminal legal system and public safety.
 Democrats in Congress must stand up to the NRA and get guns off our streets to fight the wave of violence facing America.
 We need to decriminalize marijuana federally, and focus our police forces on reducing gun violence, domestic violence, and other violent crimes.
 We must pass the George Floyd Justice in Policing Act and ensure a fair, accountable criminal justice system.

 We must expand Title VII and rewrite its standard to protect women in the workplace from sexual harassment, ban the harmful practice of conversion therapy on minors and pass the Equality Act and the Therapeutic Fraud Prevention Act (banning conversion therapy on minors) immediately.

 Securing Immigrants’ Rights.